Judith Light: Early work and breakthrough

 Light made her Broadway debut in A Doll's House in 1975.
 She also starred in the 1976 Broadway play Herzl.
 Light also acted for such theatre companies as the Milwaukee Repertory Theater and the Seattle Repertory Theatre.
 In the late 1970s, Light went through a real crisis after a period of not landing any parts.
 Broke, she almost quit acting, because she felt that she was not contributing to the theater.

 In 1977, her agent phoned Light to have her audition for an understudy role in the ABC soap opera One Life to Live.
 Not wanting to be attached to a soap opera or a sitcom she initially rejected the idea, until she was told her daily salary would be $350.
 At the audition she realized that "the format reaches a lot of people".
 She could "make a difference" and "make money" at the same time.
 Instead of landing an understudy role, she was recast in the role of Karen Wolek, a role that had previously been portrayed by actresses Kathryn Breech and Julia Duffy.
 This role was quite lucrative for Light and spawned one of the show's most-remembered storylines; Light's character became an alcoholic prostitute after she became bored with her life as a housewife.
 On trial, Karen saved her friend Viki Lord Riley (Erika Slezak) from being convicted of killing Karen's pimp, Marco Dane (Gerald Anthony) by admitting to the entire town, including her faithful husband, Dr Larry Wolek (Michael Storm), that she had been a prostitute.

 Light's portrayal of Karen brought the show critical acclaim and is credited with garnering One Life to Live ratings successes from the late 1970s into the early 1980s.
 Light's dramatic, confessional courtroom performance of a housewife-turned-prostitute on the witness stand is regarded as one of the most memorable moments in television by TV Guide.
-In 1980, this won Light her first Daytime Emmy Award for "Lead Actress in a Daytime Drama Series"; the scene in which she confessed her guilt in court is held in such high esteem that it is used in acting classes to the current day.
+In 1980, this won Light her first Daytime Emmy Award for Outstanding Lead Actress in a Drama Series; the scene in which she confessed her guilt in court is held in such high esteem that it is still used in acting classes.
 Light recalled: "I was scared before those courtroom scenes.
 I was afraid to put myself out that much.
 With the agony of pulling it out piece by piece and having the prosecutor stick the knife in her gut, I couldn't help but let everything spew out of her."
-Light won another Emmy in the role in 1981.
+Light won another Daytime Emmy Award in the role in 1981.

 She appeared in an episode of St. Elsewhere in its first season, called "Dog Day Hospital", in which she played a housewife who became pregnant for the ninth time even though her husband claimed he had had a vasectomy.
 In an effort to punish the doctor who botched the job she took an operating room hostage though it was later revealed that her husband had not had the procedure.